Soak up the sun at these top Manchester spots.

 24. Albert’s Schloss, Peter Street

 Opening especially for Spring 2020, Albert’s Schloss has created a fantastic Alpine-inspired outdoor terrace, where guests can enjoy a menu of summer cocktails, Bavarian beers, Alpine dishes, live entertainment and their incredible Sunday roasts.
 The terrace will bring a slice of what guests know and love already about Albert’s Schloss, including DJ sets and great food.
 Albert’s Schloss, 27 Peter St, M2 5QR.

 25. Banyan, Corn Exchange

-Banyan’s Corn Exchange venue has reopened ahead of May 17th, allowing guests to enjoy their outdoor space.
+Banyan’s Corn Exchange venue has reopened, allowing guests to enjoy their outdoor space once again.
 The terrace is a permanent fixture for the Corn Exchange bar and restaurant, and guests can take advantage of their extensive cocktail menu, diverse food options and sun-trap location.
 Banyan, Unit 4, The Corn Exchange, Exchange Square, M4 3TR.

 26. Gino’s My Restaurant, Corn Exchange

 Just as with the other restaurants that cohabit the Corn Exchange, Gino’s operates an outdoor terrace all year round, with plenty of seating in a central spot (perfect for people watching).
 This spring, guests can enjoy their delicious authentic-inspired Italian menu, along with a fantastic selection of wines.
 Gino D’Acampo My Restaurant, The Corn Exchange, 11 Corn Exchange, M4 3TR.